neondatabase/website/content/docs/guides/psycopg2.md

 ## Test your connection

-Run `neon-connect.py` script to test your connection.
+Run the `neon-connect.py` script to test your connection.

 ```shell
 python3 neon-connect.py